Kristopherr/Linux-Scripts-Config/README.md

 Work in progress...

-Best Bash is an attempt to create an entertaining and hansome bash.
+Best Bash is an attempt to create an entertaining and handsome bash.

 1) Download file InstallBestBash
 2) chmod +x InstallBestBash